Tholdrim/Taxalo/README.md

 # Taxalo

 Taxalo is an online tool that helps Polish residents to calculate the income tax due on various investments.
-The currently accepted inputs are:
+The following inputs are currently planned to be accepted:

 - CSV reports from the [Mintos](https://www.mintos.com) platform